 Best electric mopeds

-Electric mopeds could be the future of urban transport.
-With urban restrictions on private cars likely to increase radically, we'll have to find alternatives, and e-mopeds will be part of the mix, along with bicycles (both pedal-powered and electrically assisted), kick scooters, ride sharing and public transport.
+Electric mopeds are set to play a big part in the future of urban transport.
+Restrictions on private cars in city centres are already gathering pace: in the UK, Oxford and Bristol have joined London in charging petrol and diesel cars to enter.
+That means we'll have to find alternatives, and e-mopeds will be part of the mix, along with bicycles (both pedal-powered and electrically assisted), kick scooters, ride-sharing and public transport.

 So what's available?
-Until recently, there was nothing between a few feeble electric mopeds aimed at the likes of Uber Eats, and BMW's C-Evolution.
-But the last year or so has seen a new generation of smarter e-mopeds capable of zipping silently up to 50 or 60mph, with bigger batteries for a better range and a tad more sophistication.
+Not so long ago, there were just a few feeble electric mopeds aimed at the likes of Uber Eats – and BMW's C-Evolution.
+But now there's a new generation of smarter e-bikes capable of zipping silently up to 50 or 60mph, with bigger batteries for a better range.
+Highlights include the Bluetooth-enabled Niu and the bargain-basement Lexmoto Yadea.
+Big names are getting in on the act, too, with Vespa and Honda both launching electric scooters.

-When buying, look for a battery warranty of two to three years (more is good) and qualification for the Plug-In Grant, which offers 20% off the up-front price, up to a maximum of £1,500.
-The top design trend at the moment is for smaller twin batteries rather than one big one, enabling them to be lifted out for recharging – important if you live on seventh floor!
+When buying, look for a battery warranty of two to three years and qualification for the government grant.
+The top trend at the moment is for smaller twin batteries rather than one big one, enabling them to be lifted out for recharging – important if you live on the seventh floor of an apartment block!

-Niu isn't exactly a household name, but has created a little niche for itself as one of the smarter electric-moped makers.
-The GT is the latest variation on the theme, with a 3kW motor, claimed 60-mile range and 47mph top speed, which makes it easily quick enough to keep up with urban traffic.
+Niu isn't exactly a household name, but it has created a little niche for itself as one of the smarter electric moped makers.
+The Mqi+ Sport is one of latest variants on the theme, a moped limited to 28mph, but Niu also offers it in faster form with a 3Kw motor, claimed 60-mile range and 47mph top speed, which makes it easily quick enough to keep up with urban traffic.

 The Zapp i300 is not exactly undersold.
 It's designed in Britain, with production now getting underway in Thailand, and its publicity refers to "superbike-type acceleration and riding dynamics... five patent applications relating to motorcycle fundamentals and 50 new-to-industry advanced features".
 The motor is a 'Super Twister' and the two batteries are 'Turbo Twins.'